Arturo Gatti

 Arturo Gatti (April 15, 1972 – July 11, 2009) was a Canadian professional boxer who competed from 1991 to 2007.

-A world champion in two weight classes, Gatti held the International Boxing Federation (IBF) junior lightweight title from 1995 to 1998, and the World Boxing Council (WBC) super lightweight title from 2004 to 2005.
+He was a world champion in two weight classes, having held the International Boxing Federation (IBF) junior lightweight title from 1995 to 1998, and the World Boxing Council (WBC) super lightweight title from 2004 to 2005.
 He also participated in The Ring magazine's Fight of the Year a total of four times (1997, 1998, 2002, and 2003).
 He announced his retirement on July 14, 2007.
 After his death in 2009, Gatti was inducted into the International Boxing Hall of Fame on December 10, 2012, in his first year of eligibility, becoming the tenth Canadian boxer to be so inducted.

-Gatti was born in Montreal, Quebec, Canada.
+Gatti was born in Cassino, Italy, and raised in Montreal, Canada.
 He is the younger brother of ex-professional boxer Joe Gatti.
 Gatti eventually relocated to Jersey City, New Jersey, as a teenager where he found a manager he trusted and decided to turn pro.
 He returned to Montreal after retiring from boxing to work in real estate.

 He died under mysterious circumstances in 2009.
 His Brazilian wife was arrested for his homicide, then released after an autopsy done in Brazil ruled his death was a suicide.
 Subsequent American and Canadian investigations could not agree on Gatti's cause of death and discovered a history of suicidal ideation.
-In October 2025, his son, Arturo Gatti Jr., also committed suicide by hanging at age 17.
+In October 2025, his son, Arturo Gatti Jr., also died by suicide by hanging at age 17.

 Amateur career

-Growing up in Canada, Gatti had a decorated amateur career, winning two national junior championships as well as three Canadian Golden Gloves tournaments in three different weight categories.
+Growing up in Canada, Gatti had a decorated amateur career, winning two national junior championships as well as winning three Canadian Golden Gloves tournaments in three different weight categories.
 In 1986, he qualified for the International Youth Tournament but lost to Irish representative Wayne McCulloch.
 In 1990, Gatti joined the Canadian national team.
 That October, he competed in the World Youth Championship in Lima but was eliminated in the first round by a boxer from Puerto Rico.
 He finished his amateur career with a record of 86–14.